Formulating Gummies for Special Diets

 “Diet-friendly” gummy supplements aren’t built in the marketing department—they’re built on the manufacturing floor.
 The moment you formulate for vegan, keto/low sugar, halal/kosher, or “free-from,” you’re not just swapping a couple ingredients.
 You’re changing the chemistry that makes a gummy set, the way it holds water, how it deposits, and what it will look and feel like after weeks in a bottle.

-Here’s the manufacturing reality most people miss: diet compatibility is a formulation architecture problem.
-If you treat it like a label exercise, you’ll find out too late that the gummy won’t set consistently, will turn tacky in warm weather, or will slowly deform and fuse together during distribution.
+Diet compatibility is a formulation architecture problem.
+Treat it like a label exercise and you’ll find out too late that the gummy won’t set consistently, turns tacky in warm weather, or slowly deforms and fuses together during distribution.

 Start with a diet constraint map (not a shopping list)

-A common mistake is approaching diet-specific gummies as simple substitutions: replace gelatin with a plant gel, replace sugar with a “better” sweetener, and call it done.
-In production, that approach usually leads to rework because each diet target comes with non-negotiable constraints that affect both formulation and process.
+Don’t approach diet-specific gummies as simple substitutions—replace gelatin with a plant gel, swap sugar for something “better,” and call it done.
+That’s a fast track to rework.
+Each diet target comes with non-negotiable constraints that affect both formulation and process.

-At KorNutra, a strong starting point is building a quick “constraint map” that turns diet goals into decisions you can actually formulate and manufacture around.
+At KorNutra, we recommend starting with a “constraint map” that turns diet goals into decisions you can actually formulate and manufacture around.

-- Vegan/plant-based: removes gelatin and often tightens the workable processing window for setting and depositing.
+• Vegan/plant-based: removes gelatin and tightens the processing window for setting and depositing.

-- Halal/kosher positioning: places extra emphasis on ingredient origin and documentation, including flavors, colors, and minor carriers.
+• Halal/kosher positioning: emphasizes ingredient origin and documentation, including flavors, colors, and minor carriers.

-- Keto/low sugar: removes sugars that normally provide structure and water management; this can raise the odds of stickiness or texture drift.
+• Keto/low sugar: removes sugars that normally provide structure and water management—can raise the odds of stickiness or texture drift.

-One under-discussed point: some combinations of constraints fight each other at a process level.
-“Vegan + low sugar + no sugar alcohols,” for example, can be achievable, but it typically requires a deliberately engineered system with a tighter production window and more packaging sensitivity.
+Some constraint combinations fight each other at a process level.
+“Vegan + low sugar + no sugar alcohols,” for example, is achievable but usually requires a deliberately engineered system with a tighter production window and more packaging sensitivity.

 Water is the real “active ingredient” in a gummy

-In gummy manufacturing, the success of a diet-specific formula often comes down to water management.
-Changing the sweetener system or gelling system changes how water is bound and released-which affects everything from stickiness to shelf stability.
+Success often comes down to water management.
+Change the sweetener or gelling system and you change how water is bound and released—which drives stickiness and shelf stability.

-When a gummy misses the mark, it’s frequently because water wasn’t designed into the formula with intention.
-That’s why moisture and water activity (aw) shouldn’t be afterthoughts or “nice-to-have” tests-they’re foundational targets that shape the whole build.
+If a gummy misses the mark, it’s often because water wasn’t designed into the formula with intention.
+Moisture and water activity (aw) aren’t nice-to-have tests—they’re foundational targets that shape the whole build.

 Pick the gelling system for the diet, then engineer the process around it

-Diet requirements often force the choice of gelling system.
-The part that gets overlooked is that each gelling system comes with its own processing rules-temperature windows, acid timing, cure expectations, and line behavior.
+Diet requirements often dictate the gelling system.
+What gets overlooked: each system comes with its own processing rules—temperature windows, acid timing, cure expectations, and line behavior.

 Gelatin systems (classic approach)